oauth-wg/oauth-selective-disclosure-jwt/main.md

  * A **SD-JWT** is a JWT [@!RFC7515], which can be signed as a JWS [@!RFC7515], that contains hashes of the claims as described in this document and therefore supports selective disclosure.
+ * A **SD-JWT Salt/Value Container (SVC)** is a JSON object that contains mapping between raw claim values that contained in the SD-JWT and the salts for each claim value.
- * A **release** (SD-JWT-R) is a document that contains a subset of the claim values of an SD-JWT in plain-text format.
-It further contains salt values, enabling a verifier to check that the plain-text claim values map to the hashed claim values in the SD-JWT.
+ * A **SD-JWT Release (SD-JWT-R)** is a JWT that contains in plain-text format a subset of the SD-JWT claim values which are being disclosed.
+It also contains salt values, enabling a verifier to check that the plain-text claim values map to the hashed claim values in the SD-JWT.
 If holder binding is desired, the release is signed by the holder.
- * **Holder binding** means that the SD-JWT contains a public key or a reference to a public key such that a holder can prove knowledge of the matching private key.
+ * **Holder binding** is ability of the holder to prove legitimate possession of SD-JWT by proving control over the same private key during the issuance and presentation.
+SD-JWT signed by the issuer contains a public key or a reference to a public key that matches to the private key controlled by the holder.
- * An **issuer** is the entity that creates a SD-JWT.
+ * An **issuer** is an entity that creates a SD-JWT.
- * A **holder** has control over a SD-JWT and, if holder binding is desired, the private key for the public key contained in the SD-JWT.
+ * A **holder** is an entity that received SD-JWT from the issuer and has control over it.
- * A **verifier** checks, upon receiving a SD-JWT and a matching release from a holder, that the SD-JWT was issued for the holder (if holder binding is desired) and can extract claims from the SD-JWT as far as their values have been released by the holder.
+ * A **verifier** is an entity that requests subset or all SD-JWT claims and, upon receiving a SD-JWT and a matching SD-JWT-R from a holder, verifies legitimacy of the claims released in SD-JWT and optionally that SD-JWT was issued to the holder (if holder binding is desired).

+Note: discuss if we want to include Client, Authorization Server for the purpose of ensuring continuity and separating the entity from the actor.

+Note: noneed to define `proof` anymore?

 # Concept

-In the following, the concept of SD-JWTs and releases is described on a conceptual level.
+In the following section, the concepts of SD-JWTs and releases are described at a conceptual level.

 ## Creating a SD-JWT

-An SD-JWT, at its core, is a signed document containing some metadata, optionally the holder's public key, and hashed and salted claims.
-It is signed using the issuer's private key.
+An SD-JWS, at its core, is a digitally signed document containing hashes over the claim values with unique salts, optionally the holder's public key and other metadata.
+It is digitally signed using the issuer's private key.

 ```
 SD-JWT-DOC = (METADATA, HOLDER-PUBLIC-KEY?, HS-CLAIMS)
 SD-JWT = SD-JWT-DOC | SIG(SD-JWT-DOC, ISSUER-PRIV-KEY)
 ```

-`HS-CLAIMS` is usually a simple object with claim names mapped to  salted and hashed claim values:
+`HS-CLAIMS` is usually a simple object with claim names mapped to hashes over the claim values with unique salts:
 ```
 HS-CLAIMS = (
     CLAIM-NAME: HASH(SALT | CLAIM-VALUE)